srijan-paul/srijan-paul.github.io/injuly.in/src/blog/defunct.md

   - FP
 date: 2024-05-09
 title: Compiling higher order functions with GADTs.
-meta: De-functionalization is a method of converting a program with higher order functions to one that uses regular functions.
+meta: Compile higher order functions using the defunctionalization transform.
+Compiler authors HATE this one weird trick!
 ---